paluh/marlowe-cardano/marlowe/cli-doc/ReadMe.md

-      validator                Export a validator to a JSON file. datum                    Export a datum to a JSON file. redeemer                 Export a redeemer to a JSON file. build-simple             Build a non-Marlowe transaction.
+      validator                Export a validator to a JSON file. datum                    Export a datum to a JSON file. redeemer                 Export a redeemer to a JSON file. transact                 Build a non-Marlowe transaction.
-      build-incoming           Build a transaction that pays to a Marlowe script. build-continuing         Build a transaction that both spends from and pays to a Marlowe script. build-outgoing           Build a transaction that spends from a Marlowe script. submit                   Submit a transaction body.
+      create                   Build a transaction that pays to a Marlowe script. advance                  Build a transaction that both spends from and pays to a Marlowe script. close                    Build a transaction that spends from a Marlowe script. submit                   Submit a transaction body.
       example                  Hardwired example.